 This unique selection produces a rosette of thick, smoky blue-green succulent leaves with pronounced red to orange teeth; leaves eventually mature to olive green; grown primarily for foliage; a great low-maintenance patio plant

-Tooth Fairy Mangave's attractive serrated sword-like leaves remain bluish-green in color with distinctive orange edges and tinges of silvery blue throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Tooth Fairy Mangave is primarily valued in the garden for its cascading habit of growth.
+Its attractive serrated sword-like leaves remain bluish-green in color with distinctive orange edges and tinges of silvery blue throughout the season.

 Tooth Fairy Mangave is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.